 Gambier, Y., & Doorslaer, Luc van.
 (2012).
 Handbook of translation studies Volume 3 / edited by Yves Gambier, Luc van Doorslaer.
 (Handbook of translation studies ; 3).
 Amsterdam ; Philadelphia: John Benjamins Pub.

 Gambier, Y., & Van Doorslaer, Luc.
 (2013).
 Handbook of translation studies.
 Volume 4 / edited by Yves Gambier, Luc van Doorslaer.
 (Handbook of Translation Studies).

 Tang, F. (2018).
 Explicitation in consecutive interpreting.
 Retrieved from https://ebookcentral.proquest.com

 Valencia, Virginia.
 2013.
 Note-Taking Manual: A Study Guide for Interpreters and Everyone Who Takes Notes.
 Createspace Independent Publishing Platform

 Learning & Teaching Activities

-Learning & Teaching ModesWorkshops in a language lab equipped with the Televic interpreting software
+Learning & Teaching ModesThis course consists of lectures and tutorials in a language lab equipped with the Televic interpreting software.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.WORKLOAD TOTAL HOURS